Atakumi/adjwaveclock/README.md

 - Requires external amplifier and antenna for wireless transmission
 - Summer time flag is hardcoded to `False` (Japan does not use DST)
 - Leap second list must be manually updated
+- No consideration for timezone
+- "second" timing (aka marker) relies on software/timer, so it might be inacurate.
+We might need more accurate timebase, such as PPS of GPS/RTC

 ## License